Opinion

 Short — session memory

 Session memory is this thread or run: recent turns, tool results, temporary scratch context.
-It should expire.
-It should not silently become the policy record.
-Support workflows fail when “what worked yesterday in chat” cannot be reproduced because session state lived in one agent’s sidebar.
+It should expire when the case closes.
+It should not silently become the policy record or training corpus.

 Long — profile memory

-Profile memory is persistent facts about a user or account — preferences, tier, locale, open tickets.
+Profile memory is persistent facts about a user or account — preferences, tier, locale, open tickets, escalation history.
 It needs consent, correction paths, and deletion when customers churn.
-Profile data is where GDPR questions actually live — not in generic “we use AI.”

 System — behavioral control